 Bollinger Bands - Fibonacci Ratios Analysis & Signals

-Derived from the original Bollinger bands.
+Derived from the original and initial Bollinger bands.

 The smoothed lines that are multiplied with Fib ratios are then added or subtracted from the MA.